 This is the best preventive security measure that you should practice.
 Memorize the entrance and exit points, emergency evacuation protocols, parking areas and other facilities in reference to where you will be sitting.

 Why wait until you find yourself in an unlikely situation?
 It is best to be prepared at all times so that if it does happen you will know what to do.
 Always remember, prevention is better than cure.

 3. Remain Calm

-It will take tons of effort to meticulously bring yourself to a safer place but it will surely be worth every endeavor.
+For sure your adrenaline will fly right off the roof, but keeping your emotions in check, even if those around are frantic, should be your main priority.
+It will take tons of effort to remain composed and bring yourself to a safer place but it will surely be worth it.

 You’ll definitely feel it when things are going to go south.

 As fast as you can, leave the area when protesters start to become unstable.
 If there’s a need to sprint, do it by all means.
 You don’t want to get caught up with a huge crowd running at the same time with you.

 While looking for a safe exit you should keep your head down.

 While you’re at it, chances are you’ll get pushed or hit.
 Don’t retaliate and just keep on going.